ilevd/ns-sort/README.md

 ![ns-sort](docs/ns-sort.png?raw=true "ns-sort")

-The plugin divide each `:require` block in two parts:
+The plugin sort namespaces in `:require` block with lexicographic order.
-1. Project namespaces
-2. Third-party namespaces

-The second follow the first.
+The project dependencies have more priority compared with other 3rd party dependencies.

+The plugin supports .clj, .cljs, .cljc files.

 ## Usage

 Put `[ns-sort "1.0.0"]` into the `:plugins` vector of your `:user` profile.

 Use this for project-level plugins: